Pauldic/openedx-plugin-nacar/doc/masterclass/README.md

 - (instructor: [Volunteer to instruct this lesson](./CONTRIBUTORS.md)) A repo with multiple Django apps
 - (instructor: [Volunteer to instruct this lesson](./CONTRIBUTORS.md)) Create custom oauth backend
-- (instructor: [Lawrence McDaniel](https://github.com/lpm0073)) Using middleware to set login page to an upstream platform
+- (instructor: [Paul Okeke](https://github.com/lpm0073)) Using middleware to set login page to an upstream platform
-- (instructor: [Lawrence McDaniel](https://github.com/lpm0073)) Using middleware to alter the behavior of lms and cms urls
+- (instructor: [Paul Okeke](https://github.com/lpm0073)) Using middleware to alter the behavior of lms and cms urls
 - (instructor: [Volunteer to instruct this lesson](./CONTRIBUTORS.md)) Using Django signals to create event-driven custom functionality
 - (instructor: [Volunteer to instruct this lesson](./CONTRIBUTORS.md)) Using Waffle flags to control your custom functionality at run time